0cjs/8bitdev/src/objects.md

 -------------------------------

 ### Representation

+- Consider changing the "meaning bits" of the heapdata type bytes to put the most important distinguishers in bits 7 and 6, because testing these comes "for free" when testing a third or more bits with the `BIT` instruction.
+(N=bit 7, V=bit 6, Z=all bits tested with the operand are zero.)

 - To avoid duplicate symbols, and just for general symbol lookup, we need to be able to search through all symbols in memory.
 This